 Provide consistent discipline for your children.
 Set a few clear rules and stick to them.
 If your sons are well disciplined during regular life, they will also be much better disciplined during school hours.

-Your son’s attention span should be at least 3-5 minutes long for each year of his age.
-So the typical kindergartner should be able to stay on task for at least 15 minutes.
+Note: Your son’s attention span should be at least 3-5 minutes long for each year of his age.
+So the typical kindergartner should be able to stay on task for at around 15 minutes.

 When we are homeschooling boys, there are several things we can do to help increase the attention span of boys as well as their enjoyment of learning: